Supply Chain Risk

 No Exit Strategy, No Leverage

-Government Procurement Rules require exit strategy provisions for critical vendors.
-Yet many NZ organisations adopt AI tools without planning how to leave them.
+Government Procurement Rules require exit strategy provisions for critical vendors, reflecting best practice from digital.govt.nz guidance.
+Yet many New Zealand organisations adopt AI tools without planning how to leave them.
 When a vendor changes pricing, alters terms, or degrades service quality, the absence of exit provisions means you have no practical way to transition.
-The deeper the integration, the higher the cost of switching.
+This lack of strategic planning undermines operational resilience, a concern the RBNZ takes seriously for regulated businesses.

-Multiple NZ frameworks set expectations for how organisations govern AI vendor relationships.
+Multiple New Zealand frameworks set expectations for how organisations govern AI vendor relationships.
 Together, they require a level of rigour that standard procurement and vendor management processes were not designed to deliver.
+Our consultants help your team navigate this compliance landscape.

 Government Procurement Rules: AI Vendor Evaluation

-The Government Procurement Rules require agencies to conduct thorough vendor assessments when procuring AI systems.
+The Government Procurement Rules, supported by digital.govt.nz guidance on responsible AI procurement, require agencies to conduct thorough vendor assessments when procuring AI systems.
 These rules establish evaluation criteria that go beyond traditional procurement considerations, addressing the specific risks AI systems create.
+The Public Service AI Framework reinforces these requirements with additional guidance on data traceability and exit strategies.

 Required evaluation criteria for AI vendors:

-- Privacy and security controls appropriate to the data processed
+• Privacy and security controls appropriate to the data processed under the Privacy Act 2020

-- Data residency arrangements and offshore processing safeguards
+• Data residency arrangements and offshore processing safeguards (IPP 12 compliance)

 RBNZ: Vendor Concentration and Outsourcing Risk

-The RBNZ has identified vendor concentration in AI as a risk to the NZ financial system.
-A small number of providers serve multiple banks and insurers, meaning a failure at one vendor could affect the entire sector simultaneously.
-Material outsourcing arrangements involving AI require board-level oversight and ongoing monitoring.
+The Reserve Bank of New Zealand has identified vendor concentration in AI as a risk to the NZ financial system.
+In its "Rise of the Machines" analysis, the RBNZ noted that a small number of providers serve multiple banks and insurers, meaning a failure at one vendor could affect the entire sector simultaneously.
+Material outsourcing arrangements involving AI require board-level oversight and ongoing monitoring under existing prudential expectations.

 RBNZ focus areas for AI vendors: